tarekab-87/Google-Data-Analytics-Professional-Certificate-Capstone-Projects/Case Study 2 _ BellaBeat/README.md

-## Case Study 2: how can a wellness technology company play it smart? ##
+## Case Study 2: How Can a Wellness Technology Company Play It Smart? ##

 **Company name: BellaBeat**